Why It Matters

-- Strategy: To stimulate collaboration to effect changes that will ultimately benefit all.
+- Strategy: To stimulate collaboration to affect changes that will ultimately benefit all.

-Successful implementation of the ATI at CSU, Stanislaus will require campus-wide participation.
-The process has to be inclusive as it requires individual action by hundreds of faculty and staff.
-Oversight for ATI implementation will be the responsibility of the ATI Steering Committee.
-The committee will provide oversight and support to four ad hoc committees tasked with the following areas:
+Successful implementation of the ATI at Stanislaus State requires campus-wide participation.
+The process needs to be inclusive since it requires individual action by hundreds of faculty and staff.
+The ATI Steering Committee provides oversight for ATI implementation and support to four ad hoc committees for the following.

 - Web Accessibility

 - Procurement of Accessible Information & Communication Technology (ICT)